 What is Tarantool?

-Tarantool is an in-memory NoSQL database.
+Tarantool is a NoSQL database running and a Lua application server.
 The code is available for free under the terms of BSD license.
 Supported platforms are GNU/Linux, Mac OS and FreeBSD.

 An overview of the architecture

 The server maintains all its data in random-access memory, and therefore has very low read latency.
 At the same time, a copy of the data is kept on non-volatile storage (a disk drive), and inserts and updates are performed atomically.

 To ensure atomicity, consistency and crash-safety of the persistent copy, a write-ahead log (WAL) is maintained, and each change is recorded in the WAL before it is considered complete.
 The logging subsystem supports group commit.

 If update and delete rate is high, a constantly growing write-ahead log file

 (or files) can pose a disk space problem, and significantly increase time

 necessary to restart from disk.
 A simple solution is employed: the server

 can be requested to save a concise snapshot of its current data.
 The

 copy-on-write" feature is employed to take